rns/MarpaX-Regex/etc.md

 improve build- and read-ability define names for metacharacters and character escapes

-move to Marpa::R2 for long strings and/or hard regexes
+compile to Marpa::R2 for long strings and/or hard regexes external lexing lexemes
+    literals, charclasses and symbolless groups expand the brackets by rewriting the grammar to EBNF -> BNF to prioritized rules to handle associativity and precedence?
+    MarpaX::Regex grammar as a template

 Syntax
 ------